 Both undergraduate and postgraduate courses cover the same topics and have a strong practical element with over 200 days (usually six to seven hours a day) of supervised work placements.
 Approved postgraduate courses are usually full time and last two years, although there are some part-time courses available.

-Applications for most courses are made through the Universities and Colleges Admissions Service (UCAS) .
+Applications for most courses are made through UCAS.
 A few part-time postgraduate degrees are available where applications should be made direct to the university.
 Search for further courses at the HCPC Register of Approved Programmes .

 The Step Up to Social Work programme may be another possibility.
 It's an alternative, accelerated entry route which combines work and study.
-At the moment it's undecided whether there will be another intake of students, so check the website for details.
+Check the website for details of future student intakes.

 Some students may be eligible for a bursary; see NHS Student Bursaries for further details.
-This is currently under review.
+This can change from year to year so you should always check with the institution you are applying to.

 Further information on how to train as a social worker is available on Skills for Care and the HCPC website.